Why it was developed

 In the last three years, the profile of both physical and mental health has been raised, emerging from a variety of sources such as staff association surveys, the MIND Blue Light Programme and the Police Dependants Trust survey.
-We believe it is a positive step forward and a sign that the physical, emotional & psychological impact of the work carried out by our emergency services is starting to be de-stigmatised.
-It also enables us to uplift our response accordingly because we can now start to understand the problem in greater depth.
+We believe it is a positive step forward and a sign that the physical, emotional & psychological impact of the work carried out by our emergency services is starting to be de-stigmatised and we can now start to understand the problem in greater depth.

 The Framework represents an up-to-date and ambitious standard for employers to self-assess against, so that their subsequent strategy and interventions are based on evidence of need, and also what is proven (evidence-based) to improve outcomes.